Why Choose the MSN Degree?

 The graduate program in nursing is designed to provide a learner-centered curriculum that prepares nurses with the knowledge and skills needed for a variety of advanced specialty roles.
 The 37 credit degree is comprised of three components: a basic set of Nursing Core courses for 18 credits, a specialized advanced specialty role concentration for an additional 9 credits and the final 10 credits which include the practicum and experiences.

-The MSN program is designed to meet the needs of bachelor prepared nurses who want to further their educational growth and development in an accessible fully online program that accommodates the busy lives of working adults.
+The MSN program is designed to meet the needs of bachelor prepared nurses who want to further their educational growth and development.

 The MSN degree offers three specialty concentration options, depending on the professional career goal of the graduate student:

 Nursing Education: The current and anticipated shortage of nursing faculty reflects the general shortage in the nursing profession.
 The average age of current nursing faculty is 55, heralding a need to replace current faculty as they retire in large numbers over the next several years.
 If you have ever considered entering the academic setting as a nurse educator, this degree can be your first step to attaining that goal.

 Nursing Administration: The demand for nurses with a grounded theory base in business administration continues to increase in the health care delivery system.
 The basic BSN program prepares nurses for entry-level positions in nursing or health care management settings.
 Those nurses who desire to hold executive positions in those same settings must possess the knowledge and skills that are critical to the administrative role in these tumultuous times in the health care industry.